-Additionally, the Austin Convention & Visitors Bureau has 12 Austin tees for sale, and there’s something to be said for CafePress.com’s 6,270 “Austin” t-shirt designs (although many in that number are probably about that Mahone kid).
+Additionally, the Austin Convention & Visitors Bureau has a variety of Austin tees for sale, and there’s something to be said for CafePress.com’s more than 5,000 “Austin” t-shirt designs (although many in that number are probably about that Mahone kid).

 For cowboy-ish types, go for the western wear at Allen’s Boots on South Congress Ave.
 Boots, hats, belts — these rugged accessories and more are available at both the online and physical stores, along with classic button-downs and all manner of jeanery, but the company’s most notable product with respect to Austin-themed gifts are their Longhorn “Gameday” boots for both lads and ladies.

 STUFF THEY CAN EAT & DRINK

 Let’s not waste time, because you’re running out of it.
 You can never go wrong buying your loved one a gift card or promising him or her a dinner date to any of these classic Austin eateries and drinkeries: